-I am a system level thinker and experimental scientist and engineer; a generalist that is capable of overseeing complex interrelations and long term projects; and have a keen interest in the development of scientific instrumentation.
+I am a system level thinker, an experimental scientist and an engineer.
+In other words, I am a generalist that is capable of overseeing complex interrelations and long term projects.
+Professionally, I have a keen interest in the development of scientific instrumentation and high tech systems.
 I work systematically and organized and am a critical thinker that rarely takes things for granted.
-I thrive in the multidisciplinary setting of an R&D environment, where there is freedom to design future plans and visions.

 Academic background and work experience